eppic-team/eppic/eppic-cli/README.md

      a few files in it (including this README) and two subdirectories bin and lib.

-   - Copy the downloaded uniprotjapi.jar to the lib subdirectory.
+   - (Optional) To use a local copy of `uniprotjapi.jar`, copy or symlink it to the `lib/` subdirectory.
+     Otherwise, this will be automatically downloaded on the first run.

-   - Copy the eppic.conf file provided to your home directory with the name .eppic.conf.
+   - Copy the eppic.conf file provided to your home directory with the name `.eppic.conf`.
 Edit it and set the parameters:

-      BLAST_DB_DIR
+     - BLAST_DB_DIR
-      BLAST_DB
+     - BLAST_DB
-      BLASTCLUST_BIN
+     - BLASTCLUST_BIN
-      BLASTP_BIN
+     - BLASTP_BIN
-      CLUSTALO_BIN or TCOFFEE_BIN
+     - CLUSTALO_BIN or TCOFFEE_BIN

      to their appropriate paths.
      Optionally you can also set PYMOL_EXE (needed for -l option) and